Live Chat Now

 At DeVry, we offer multiple master’s-level programs which may help you as you prepare to pursue a career in accounting, including our Master's in Accounting and our Master's in Accounting and Financial Management, both of which include elements of Becker Professional Education’s CPA Exam prep curriculum,1 or you can consider pursuing our MBA with a Specialization in Accounting.
 If you’re interested in earning a shorter credential, enrolling in our Graduate Certificate in Accounting Certification Preparation or a Graduate Certificate in Accounting can be helpful in preparing to sit for the CPA exam or meeting credit hour requirements.1

-While you don’t need work experience to sit for the CPA exam, most state boards of accountancy require candidates to have at least two years of relevant work experience before they become a licensed CPA.
+While you don’t need work experience to sit for the CPA exam, most state boards of accountancy require candidates to have at least 2 years of relevant work experience before they become a licensed CPA.
+Remember that licensure requirements can be configured in either of the one-tier or two-tier systems we described previously.

-After completing your education in accounting and gaining some work experience in the field, the next step on the way to becoming a CPA is passing the uniform CPA exam.
-As mentioned earlier, you must pass all four sections of the exam before you can apply for your state-issued CPA license.
-All 50 states require a bachelor’s degree with at least 150 credit hours of coursework to become a licensed CPA.
-Some states will allow you to take the CPA exam with 120 hours of study, but you will still be required to complete 150 hours before you can apply for your CPA license.
+After completing your education in accounting and gaining some work experience in the accounting services field, the next step to becoming a CPA is passing the uniform CPA exam.
+As mentioned earlier, you must pass all sections of the exam before you can apply for your state-issued CPA license.

-It’s important to remember that each state maintains its own CPA licensure requirements.
-You may have to meet additional state or jurisdiction-specific requirements, such as additional accounting or ethics courses, to be licensed.
-Be sure to check your state's requirements when preparing to become a CPA.
+It’s worth restating that each state maintains its own CPA licensure requirements.
+This step may entail meeting additional state or jurisdiction-specific requirements, such as additional accounting or ethics courses, to be licensed.
+Be sure to check your jurisdiction's requirements to be sure you have all the bases covered.

 CPA Career Options

-According to AICPA, accounting professionals who are CPAs or prospective CPAs can choose from a variety of career pathways.
+According to the AICPA, accounting professionals who are CPAs or prospective CPAs can choose from a variety of career pathways in the accounting industry.

 • Within public accounting

-Work for any size firm, from a small, local accounting practice to a large, international firm.
+Work for any size public accounting firm, from a small accounting practice to a large, international firm.
 Within the firm, you may work in areas such as audit, tax and management consulting.

 • In business